 ESTHER SIMPLOT PARK PONDS UPDATE

-According to water quality experts with the city’s Public Works Department, recent heavy rains and runoff led to an increase in nutrients in the ponds.
+According to water quality experts with the city’s Public Works Department, heavy rain and runoff led to an increase in nutrients in the ponds in June.
 It only takes a small increase in nutrients (such as phosphorus or nitrogen) to cause cyanobacteria, a type of photosynthetic bacteria, to bloom.
 These are organisms that occur naturally in Idaho’s lakes, rivers and ponds.

 Parks and Recreation team members have implemented measures over the last few years to reduce nutrient runoff into the ponds.
 In 2019, the city took steps to increase pond circulation through the placement of 46 underwater aerators and increased river inflow to improve circulation and promote pond health.
 The city worked closely with hydraulic consultants to place the aerators throughout Quinn’s Pond and the Esther Simplot Park water complex.